MailTape/MailTape-v1/_posts/2021-09-19-Mabe-Fratti.md

 ## [Lucky Lo](https://www.instagram.com/luckylomusic/?hl=en) - Supercarry
 Sarah: **"**Could not get this 2021 single out of my head :) Love the movement within this song, especially with these whirlpool arpeggios.
 A nice Sunday track to finish off our episode :)**"**

 <p id="outroduction"> That's all for this morning!
-Hope we got you to dance around a bit :) Many thanks to [Mabe Fratti](https://mabefratti1.bandcamp.com/) for her fantastic Sunday selections and to [Julie Wo](https://www.instagram.com/julie_wo/?hl=en) for her brillant illustration!</p>
+Hope we got you to dance around a bit :) Many thanks to [Mabe Fratti](https://mabefratti1.bandcamp.com/) for her fantastic Sunday selections and to [Julie Wo](https://www.instagram.com/julie_wo/?hl=en) for her brilliant illustration!</p>